Morganton, Tennessee: Early history, 1800-1860

 By 1799 a grist mill had been established along Bakers Creek by Hugh and Charles Kelso.
 The following year, Captain Robert Wear (1781-1846) arrived in the area, establishing a plantation near the mouth of the river and a ferry near the mouth of Bakers Creek.
 In 1801, an inspection port was established near the ferry, and the small community that developed in its vicinity became known as "Portville."
-The community of Portville incorporated in 1813 after the Kelso brothers donated land for the formation of a town square.
+The community of Portville incorporated in 1813 after Hugh Kelso and his son, Charles, donated land for the formation of a town square.
 The community chose the name "Morganton" after Gideon Morgan (1751–1830), a Revolutionary War veteran and prominent local merchant.

 By the 1830s, Morganton had grown to become the main shipping hub and business center in the Little Tennessee region.
 Flatboats carried local products such as whiskey and hemp to trade throughout the Tennessee Valley— and sometimes as far away as New Orleans— for products such as clothing, salt, and spices.
 By 1832, the town had its own doctor, hatter's shop, hemp factory, wagon factory, cabinet shop, distillery, and silversmith.
 A steamboat line connecting Morganton and Knoxville began operating in 1831.